 - Federal statutes of the Medicare and Medicaid Programs guarantee Medicare beneficiaries and Medicaid recipients the right to freedom of choice of providers.
 When Medicare and Medicaid patients voluntarily express a preference for a home health agency, these choices must be honored.

 The Balanced Budget Act of 1997 (BBA) requires hospitals to develop a list of home health agencies that meet the following criteria:

 - Are Medicare-certified;

 - Provide services in geographic areas where patients reside; and

 - Ask to be on the list.

-Patients cannot make choices about the care they wish to receive unless they have information about all applicable services available, including skilled home health care and private medical and non-medical care in Scottsdale , Phoenix and the surrounding areas.
-Discharge planners and facility case managers, therefore, have an ethical obligation to provide information about medical home health care and private medical/high tech care and non-medical care in Scottsdale, Phoenix and the surrounding areas, to all patients who may benefit from them.
+Patients cannot make choices about the care they wish to receive unless they have information about all applicable services available, including skilled home health care and private medical and non-medical care.
+Discharge planners and facility case managers, therefore, have an ethical obligation to provide information about medical home health care, private medical/high tech care and non-medical care, to all patients who may benefit from them.

-At Nightingale Homecare, a provider of home health care in Scottsdale, and the Phoenix metro area, we know the comfort and healing power that comes with being home when recovering from a hospitalization, long-term illness or surgery.
+At Nightingale Homecare, a top-rated home care agency serving Glendale, AZ and the Phoenix metro area, we know the comfort and healing power that comes with being home when recovering from a hospitalization, long-term illness or surgery.
 That’s why our top-rated services include everything from non-medical private custodial care to highly skilled medical care services.
 Our services range from a brief visit to 24 hour around the clock care, all provided in the comfort of your own home.
 Give Nightingale Homecare a call (602) 504-1555 or contact us online to learn more our caring staff is always available to assist you, 24 hours, 365 days a year, including holidays.